sticknet/stick-protocol/ios_installation.md

 # iOS installation guide

-Xcode version 14 and above have problems compiling some of the internal libraries of the Stick Protocol.
-Follow the below steps to add the Stick Protocol into your iOS project.
+Xcode version 14 and above have problems compiling some of the internal libraries of the Stick Protocol when installed as a pod framework.
+Instead, follow the below steps to add the Stick Protocol into your iOS project.

 1. Clone the Stick Protocol repository (outside of your project directory):